mickfuzz/dyne_docs/src/terminal/docs/15-permissions.md

 That\'s the list of groups you belong to.
 If any of those were *root* you\'d be able to see the contents of the */bin* directory but not add files to it.
 But you are not part of the *root* group.
-The only option left is \"the rest of the world\" and you are included there, so what you can do is just see the contents of the directory.
+The only option left is "the rest of the world" and you are included there, so what you can do is just see the contents of the directory.

 Let\'s look at another file: